whatdoyoumin/htx-project/readme.md

 if using SEED laptop , please disable cloudflare. this will output the transcribed file under the common_voice.

-I have already included the transcribed file in common voice folder for convenience, so you may skip this step.
+I have already included the transcribed file in root directory for convenience in case to skip the data transcribe step, please include under common_voice folder as common_voice/cv-valid-dev.transcribed.csv.

 ### 3. To build the Docker Images and run all the containers